AndrewAnnex/SpiceyPy/docs/sclk.rst

 For example, a type 1 clock consists of some number of cascading
 integer counters.
 An individual counter can increment only when the
 immediately preceding counter reaches its maximum expression and
-\``rolls over.''
-Our wall clock is an example: the counters are
+`rolls over.` Our wall clock is an example: the counters are
 hours, minutes and seconds.
 One tick for a type 1 clock is defined to be the value of the least-significant component increment.
 Clock type 1 uses a piecewise-linear interpolation process to convert between
 SCLK and other time systems.

-The chapter \``SLCK01'' describes clock type 1 in detail.
+The chapter `SLCK01` describes clock type 1 in detail.
 It includes the specific SCLK string formats for each of the type 1 spacecraft
 clocks supported by the CSPICE Toolkit.